FLAMEGPU/docs/flamegpu/modelspec.rst

 An agent function message input indicates that the agent function will iterate the list of messages with a name equal to that specified by the non optional messageName element.
 It is therefore required that the ``messageName`` element refers to an existing (XPath) ``messages/message/name`` defined within the XMML document.
-In addition to this an agent function cannot iterate a list of messages without specifying that it is an ``input`` within the XMML model file (message iteration functions are parameterised to prevent this).
+In addition to this, an agent function cannot iterate a list of messages without specifying that it is an ``input`` within the XMML model file (message iteration functions are parameterised to prevent this).

 .. code-block:: xml
    :linenos: